Don't Use Self-Help to Evict a Tenant

 Even though the landlord is entitled to repossess the property, the landlord cannot remove the tenant without the assistance of a law enforcement officer.
 Once an officer, typically a marshal or a sheriff, receives the judgment and a fee, they will notify the tenant of the lawful eviction and the number of days the tenant has to move.
 If the tenant fails to vacate the property within the time specified, the law enforcement official may physically remove the tenant.

-Sometimes a tenant causes more trouble than it's worth -- whether it's late rent payments, complaints from neighbors, destruction to your property -- and they need to go.
+Sometimes a tenant causes more trouble than it's worth -- whether it's late rent payments, complaints from neighbors, or destruction to your property -- and they need to go.
 But you still need to follow the law when evicting a problem tenant.
-Get a free real estate attorney match today and learn more about the law.
+Make sure you're following the letter of the law by working with a local landlord-tenant law attorney in your area.